The $64,000 Question: The $64,000 Challenge

-Not only did Charles Revson not exercise his withdrawal right, but he wanted another way to take advantage of Questions swollen audience.
-April 8, 1956 saw the debut of The $64,000 Challenge (initially co-sponsored by Revlon and Lorillard Tobacco Company's Kent cigarettes), hosted through August 26 by future children's television star Sonny Fox and then, for the remainder of the show's life, Ralph Story.
+Charles Revson did not execute his withdrawal right and wanted another way to take advantage of The $64,000 Question's audience.
+In April 8, 1956 The $64,000 Challenge was started (initially co-sponsored by Revlon and Lorillard Tobacco Company's Kent cigarettes), hosted through August 26 by Sonny Fox and then, for the remainder of the show's life, Ralph Story.

 It pitted contestants against winners of at least $8,000 on The $64,000 Question in a new, continuing game where they could win another $64,000.
 The contestants took turns answering questions from the same category starting at the $1,000 level.
 If they each answered a question correctly, they advanced to the $2,000 level.
 Starting at the $4,000 level, both contestants answered the same question while each standing in their own isolation booth.
-If, at any given level, a contestant answered correctly with the other contestant missing a question, the winning contestant either kept the money and faced a new player, or continued playing against the same opponent at the next money level.
+If a contestant answered correctly with the other contestant missing a question, the winning contestant either kept the money and faced a new player, or continued playing against the same opponent at the next money level.

-In time, the sister show came to include various celebrities, including bandleader Xavier Cugat and child star Patty Duke, as well as former Question champions.
+In time, the sister show came to include various celebrities, including bandleader Xavier Cugat and child star Patty Duke, as well as former The $64,000 Question champions.

 The J. Fred & Leslie W. MacDonald Collection of the Library of Congress contains one kinescoped episode featuring Capt.
 Richard McCutchen as a contestant, broadcast July 1, 1956.